salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

      4     1     5
 ```

 As you can see, the function `boundary` returns a matrix, `F`.
 In this matrix, each row represents one face.
 And each *value* in `F` points to a row in the vertices matrix, `V`.
 So the value `1` in `F` means "row `1` in `V`", or the vertex coordinate `0.5, 0.5, 1.0`.
 Since there are 3 columns in the matrix, there are 3 vertices per face, meaning each face is a triangle.
-In this example, the first face in `F` (row 1) is made up of the vertices found in rows 2, 4, and 3 of `V` — or, vertices `0,0,0`, `0,1,0`, and `1,0,0`.
-If you had four columns in `F`, you would have four vertices per face, and each face would subsequently be a little square.
+In this example, the first face in `F` (row 1) is made up of the vertices found in rows 2, 4, and 3 of `V` — or, vertices `0, 0, 0`, `0, 1, 0`, and `1, 0, 0`.
+If you had four columns in `F`, you would have four vertices per face, making each face a quadrilateral.
 This is less common.

 ## Surface Rendering

-To render the faces and vertices as a surface, you use the function `patch` (1)
+To render the faces and vertices as a surface, you use the function `patch` (1).
 { .annotate }

 1. Patch is just another name for face.